IBMTechSales/klp-think2022-labs/1153-Evaluate-App-TransformationAdvisor/README.md

     the deployed applications information on the WebSphere Application server.

+    **Again, DO NOT EXECUTE the following command**

-        ./bin/transformationadvisor -w /opt/ibm/WebSphere/AppServer -p AppSrv01
+        ./bin/transformationadvisor -w <WEBSPHERE_HOME_DIR> -p <PROFILE_NAME>

-2. Type **1** to accept the license agreement and press **Enter**, as illustrated below
+2. Type **1** to accept the license agreement and press **Enter**, as illustrated below.

+    **Again, for reference only, DO NOT EXECUTE the commands**

     ![A screenshot of a cell phone Description automatically generated](./images/media/image24.png)

-    The utility will start to collect application data.
+    This is an example of the output from the data collector, showing the progress of the analysis of the WebSphere profiles.

+    **Again, for reference only!**

     ![](./images/media/image25.png)

+    **NOTE: The following details are for reference only!**

+    **NOTE: You will NOT run the data collector in this lab.**

     This process takes time to complete, depending on how many applications are deployed on the WebSphere Application server.

-    When the collection utility completes, you will see the following message;
+    When the collection utility completes, the following message is displayed;

     “**Thank you for uploading your data.
 You can proceed to the application UI for  doing further analysis.”**

-    Your application data is collected, it is saved as a zip file  “**AppSrv01.zip”**, named based on the WebSphere profile that was  analyzed.
+    Your application data is collected, it is saved as a zip file.

     In general, if your application server and the **Transformation  Advisor** are in the same network infrastructure, the collected data  will be automatically uploaded to **Transformation Advisor** for you  to view the analysis results.